MOVEUAS/Sensor_Code/README.md

 **Created:** 10/6/2023

 ### Description
 This directory contains code for the ALSPHASENSE air quality sensor.
 The main script, `OPC_Simple_v2.py`, interfaces with the sensor, reads data, and logs it to a CSV file.
+This is using the USB adaptor for the Alphasenses

 ### Instructions
 1. Connect the ALSPHASENSE sensor to your system.
-2. Run the `pm25_SPS30_Senirion_Run.py` script with the appropriate device name as a command-line argument (default is `/dev/ttyUSB0`).
+2. Run the `pm25_SPS30_Senirion_Run.py` script with the appropriate device name as a command-line argument (default is `/dev/ttyACM0`).
    ```bash
    python3 pm25_SPS30_Senirion_Run.py /dev/ttyUSB0